nootr/tracing-throttle/README.md

 - **Signal loss**: Important logs get buried in noise
 - **Observability gaps**: Rate limiting at the collector level discards logs silently

 `tracing-throttle` solves this at the source by providing **signature-based rate limiting** as a drop-in `tracing::Layer`.
-Events with identical signatures (level, message, and fields) are deduplicated and throttled together, while unique events pass through unaffected.
+Events with identical signatures (level, message, target, and **all field values**) are deduplicated and throttled together, while unique events pass through unaffected.

 ### Why tracing-throttle?